Frequently Asked Questions for S1 Admission Application

 - Does the School receive full pastoral support from any churches?

-Ans: Yes, Christian & Missionary Alliance Abundance Grace Church is the spiritual teammate of the School.
-She provides pastoral care to all our parents, students and teachers.
+Ans: Yes, Christian & Missionary Alliance Abundance Grace Church is the spiritual pillar of the School.
+She provides pastoral care to all our students, parents and teachers.

 - 貴校有否預留特定的學位予聯繫小學 (例如：香港神託會培基小學)？